How Much Does It Cost to Refinish Hardwood Floors?

 |2,000 square feet||$6,000 to $16,000||$10,000 to $16,000|

 The type of hardwood floors can have an impact on the total refinishing cost.
-Oak is one of the most popular choices for homeowners because it’s durable and relatively inexpensive to refinish.
+Oak is one of the most popular choices for homeowners because it’s durable and relatively inexpensive to refinish at about $3 to $5 per square foot.
 Many homeowners opt for cherry wood for similar reasons, as well as its tendency to deepen in color over time.
 Other wood types that can be refinished include parquet, engineered hardwood, pine, maple, mahogany, and bamboo.
+Mahogany and maple will be slightly pricier than other wood types at $6 to $8 per square foot.
 Each wood type and its average refinishing cost are discussed in more detail in a section below.

 Traditional refinishing can cause quite a lot of dust, which can be difficult to get rid of during cleaning.
 A less messy but slightly more expensive option is dustless refinishing.
 Dustless refinishing can cost between $5 and $8 per square foot and creates considerably less dust than traditional refinishing.
 Hardwood floor refinishers will attach a vacuum to the sander to collect most of the dust.
 Dustless refinishing is beneficial to those with allergies or breathing difficulties who cannot have excessive dust in their home for health reasons.

 On average, sanding hardwood floors can cost between $0.50 and $3 per square foot.
 Sanding is done with large drum sanders for most of the area and belt sanders around the perimeter.
+These tools can be rented for those interested in learning how to sand and refinish hardwood floors themselves.
 Sanding usually takes several passes to make sure the hardwood flooring is smooth and blemish-free.
+It is also possible to skip sanding; using a buffer or applying certain chemicals can produce the same effect.
+However, if the homeowner is attempting a DIY, it’s a good idea for them to do plenty of research on how to refinish hardwood floors without sanding in order to get the desired result.

 Staining hardwood floors costs between $1 and $3 per square foot.
 Prices can vary due to the quality and type of stain and the price of labor in the geographic area where the home is located.
-Low-end stains average $30 per gallon, and high-end stains can go for $100 per gallon or more.
+Most stains cost between $27 and $40 per gallon.
 Some homeowners may choose to look up how to stain hardwood floors themselves, but inexperienced DIYers may decide to leave the job to a contractor to ensure a professional finish.
 Either way, each coat will need 24 hours to fully dry before the next layer is applied.

 After the hardwood floors have been prepped, sanded, and stained, the final step is applying a topcoat.
 There are several types of coatings or finishings, each with a different price range as shown in the following table.